MiguelBarro/PdbSourceIndexing/README.md

 use of short live tokens on the *API REST calls* which makes it impractical to use.
 Long term tokens cannot be used because `SRCSVR` does not support *http* headers customization.

+### Excluding files from being associated with github sources

 To exclude those files from a private repository:

 ```powershell